Toshiba BC-1211S Electronic Calculator

 The Middle Circuit Board

 The IC's used in the machine are small- and medium-scale MOS (Metal-Oxide Semiconductor) IC devices manufactured by both NEC and Toshiba..
 Japanese electronics manufacturers including Toshiba, Hitachi, and NEC created a number of mass-produced lines MOS small- and medium-scale devices in the late '60's.
 The ICs used in the BC-1211S are from the NEC's uPD1x and Toshiba's TM4000 families.
-There was a lot of cross- cooperation between the big-three Japanese IC manufacturers (Hitachi, NEC and Toshiba) at the time, so it wasn't uncommon to see calculators made by Hitachi with NEC IC's in then, as well as this example of a Toshiba-made calculator with NEC IC's.
+There was a lot of cross- cooperation between the big-three Japanese IC manufacturers (Hitachi, NEC and Toshiba) at the time, so it wasn't uncommon to see calculators made by Hitachi with NEC IC's in them, as well as this example of a Toshiba-made calculator with NEC IC's.
 The TM4000-series devices were developed by Toshiba.
 The devices are packaged in metal cans with either 10 or 12 radial leads.
 The small-scale devices include a few logic gates, or a few flip-flops.
 The medium-scale devices consist of shift registers that contain either 60 or 64 bits per IC.
 These shift register IC's are used to implement the working registers of the calculator.
-The machine also benefits from medium-scale technology by virtue of a single-chip adder unit that performs bit serial addition of BCD (Binary-Coded Decimal) numbers.
+The machine also benefits from medium-scale technology by virtue of a single-chip adder that performs bit serial addition of BCD (Binary-Coded Decimal) numbers.
 Along with the integrated circuits, there is a substantial amount of discrete component-based logic also, made up of diode-resistor gates and transistorized level converters, buffers, and inverters.
 It appears that the machine also uses a diode-based ROM for some of its sequence control.
 It is doubtful that the ROM contains actual microcode, as the general design of the machine indicates that it uses mostly hard-wired logic.
 It is more likely that the diode ROM simply contains simple sequence tables for orchestrating the flow of information through the machine.

 The Nixie Display & Power Supply Board